SupriyaRamapriya/Data-Analysis-Projects-Python/README.md

 ## Cairo's Principles:
 1) Truthfulness : The data is presented as is and is not manipulated.
 2) Beauty : More emphasis is given to the representation and clear markings rather than beautifying the visual.
 The color palette used is disable friendly.
-3) Functionality : Direct labelling is done and one glance through the graph will be enough to get down with the results.
+4) Functionality : Direct labelling is done and one glance through the graph will be enough to get down with the results.
-4) Insightfulness : The visual representation leads the reader for new learnings and can definitely be used for future research works.
+5) Insightfulness : The visual representation leads the reader for new learnings and can definitely be used for future research works.

+# Olympic_Medal_Trend:

+The analysis aims at giving a clear picture of how many Gold , Silver and Bronze medals are won altogether by each country.
+Here I have chosen India and United States for analysis from the year 1980 till 2020 .
+Comparison of bith countries is also donw using subplots.

+## STEPS FOLLOWED:
+1) The dataset is derived from wikipedia page for each year Summer Olympics from 1980 for all the countries.
+2) The dataset is cleaned with the help of "regex"
+3) The required countries are then selected and dataset is manipulated to help for analysis without compromising or losing any original data
+4) Suitable rows are added to help plotting
+5) Stacked bar plot is abtained for both countries with the number of medals won every year in Summer Olympics
+6) Subplot for comparison is obtained at the last

+## CONCLUSION:
+From the visual we can see that there is an increasing trend in obtaining medals for India , whereas United States medal count has always been on a average from 100-120 medals each year.
+This study can be further used for predicting outcome in next Summer Olympics.